maxcountryman/flask-uploads/docs/index.rst

 `UPLOADED_FILES_DENY`
     This lets you deny file extensions allowed by the upload set in the code.

-However, to save on configuration time, there are two settings you can provide that apply as "defaults" if you don't provide the proper settings otherwise.
+To save on configuration time, there are two settings you can provide that apply as "defaults" if you don't provide the proper settings otherwise.

 `UPLOADS_DEFAULT_DEST`